-The "divine view" of liberals is that there is no God and man is an infinitely malleable blank slate.
-While proving that there is no god (or that there is) is not going to happen, it is already known that man is not a blank slate, and at least in the "next few millennia" not likely to be improved upon much.
-Wilson was trashed for stating the basic outline of what a "human nature" was likely to be, now here comes Haidt with some fairly solid research showing what it is.
+The "divine faith" of liberals is that there is no God and man is an infinitely malleable blank slate.
+While proving that there is no god (or that there is) is not going to happen, it is scientifically known that man is NOT a blank slate, and at least in the "next few millennia" not likely to be improved upon much.
+Wilson was trashed for stating the basic outline of what a "human nature" was likely to be, now here comes Haidt with some fairly solid research showing what it actually is.

 Reality has never been very much of interest to the Progressive Project -- now about 100 years in, with all of the progressive nations facing economic demise, even the social sciences start to point out that reality is not in line with the progressive vision.
 My guess is that the response is not likely to be very reasoned, but rather very emotional.